Incontinence and dementia care

 As the illness progresses, these tasks may become harder for them to manage independently, and you may need to give them more support.

-Many care workers on the Mable platform are trained in Alzheimer’s and dementia care.
+Many support workers on the Mable platform are trained in Alzheimer’s and dementia care.
 They understand the importance of comfort and familiarity for these special clients.
 The right environment and the right care worker can mean the difference between a good day and a bad day.

-If you are considering in-home care options, or are looking to give respite to a family carer, Mable has a community of affordable independent care workers providing specialty in-home care for Alzheimer’s and dementia clients.
+If you are considering in-home care options, or are looking to give respite to a family carer, Mable has a community of affordable independent support workers providing specialty in-home care for Alzheimer’s and dementia clients.

-How Care Workers can help:
+How support workers can help:

 - Create a safe, comfortable home environment in which to remain in a familiar setting and avoid agitation